Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 The plot above shows which pollutant is the primary contributor to poor air quality per day (which of the five has the highest AQI), from 1980 to 2018.

-Sulfur dioxide was the dominant pollutant from 1980 to 1995, at which point it was dramatically reduced.
-In its place ozone (more commonly known as smog) has surged.
+Sulfur dioxide was the dominant pollutant from 1980 to 1995, at which point its presence dramatically reduced.
+In its place, ozone (more commonly known as smog) has surged.
 Today ozone is the largest contributor to poor air quality in the valley.
 PM2.5 has also had a concerning rise since 2000.

 Having identified these two pollutants, I had some questions:
  - What causes ozone and PM2.5 pollution?